mkurz/deadbolt-2-guide/02-introduction.markdown

 * It can control access to controllers
 * It can control access to templates
 * The capabilities have expanded beyond the original role-based static checks
+* Deadbolt 2 is based on Deadbolt 1
 * You can (or should be able to) combine Deadbolt 2 with any authentication system

+Deadbolt 2 v1.0 was released at roughly the same time as Play 2.0, and was essentially the logic of Deadbolt 1 exposed in the Play 2 style.
+Nine months after that initial release - nine months, I should add, of woefully inadequate Scala support - I re-designed the architecture to a more modular approach, and made a few small changes to the API to remove anachronistic elements.
+The result is Deadbolt 2 2.0, or Deadbolt 2.0.

+There is now a core module written in Java, and separate idiomatic modules for Java and Scala.
+This is slightly different to the architecture of Play 2 itself, where the core and the Scala API are co-located.

+## Migration notes ##
+As mentioned above, some changes were made to the 2.0 API.
+These should be straightforward to implement, as they are all in the form of either name changes, or package changes.

+* `RoleHolder` is now `Subject` - as a name, `RoleHolder` made sense when Deadbolt could _only_ with roles.
+* `DeadboltHandler#getRoleHolder` is now `DeadboltHandler#getSubject` - a reasonable consequence of the previous change
+* `Role#getRoleName` is now `Role#getName` - the *Role* in get*Role*Name is superfluous, given the interface it is in
+* Members of the `deadbolt-core` module now have the package name `be.objectify.deadbolt.core`
+* Members of the `deadbolt-java` module now have the package name `be.objectify.deadbolt.java`
+* Members of the `deadbolt-scala` module now have the package name `be.objectify.deadbolt.scala`

 ## Acknowledgements ##
 This space for hire!
 Review this text, and get your name here :)